Common Technical SEO Mistakes That Are Negatively Impacting Your Search Engine Rankings

 Slow Page Speed and Core Web Vitals Issues

-Page loading speed is a key ranking factor and has a direct influence on user experience.
-Google’s Core Web Vitals metrics specifically measure how quickly and smoothly your pages load and become interactive.
-Poor scores in these areas often result in lower rankings and higher bounce rates.
+Page speed is both a direct ranking factor and a major driver of whether visitors stick around.
+Google’s Core Web Vitals specifically measure how fast a page loads and becomes usable, and poor scores here tend to mean both lower rankings and higher bounce rates.

-- Slow server response times or inadequate hosting infrastructure
+• Slow server response times or hosting that isn’t built to handle real traffic

-- Layout shifts and delayed interactivity that frustrate users
+• Layout shifts and delayed interactivity that frustrate users the moment a page loads

 By optimizing these elements and improving Core Web Vitals scores, you not only boost your search rankings but also enhance user engagement and conversion rates.